brimdata/zed/docs/zed/README.md

 if the value "bar" is not in that index.

-Also, each data object is broken up into seekable chunks and the chunk location of each index value is stored in the index so often only parts of large data objects need to be scanned based on this information.
+Also, each data object is broken up into seekable chunks and the chunk location of each index value is stored in the index so that only parts of large data objects need to be scanned based on this information.

 This approach works well for "needle in the haystack"-style searches.
 When